Encaustic What?

 I love painting with all these wax styles, they have their own unique qualities, and the versatility of each style is simply incredible.

-Encaustic has seen a resurgence in popularity amongst artists since the 1990’s, it’s quite well known in America and Canada, and slowing becoming more widely recognised in Europe.
+Encaustic has seen a resurgence in popularity amongst artists since the 1990’s, it’s quite well known in America and Canada, and becoming more widely recognised in Europe.

-The question I’m always asked is… “Will it melt?”
-This wax has a melting point of 160 degrees Fahrenheit, 71 degrees Celsius, so no, unless stored or hung in extreme circumstances, your picture will be fine for many years to come.
+These paintings have a melting point of 160 degrees Fahrenheit, 71 degrees Celsius, so no, unless stored or hung in extreme circumstances, your picture will be fine for many years to come!

 An added bonus with encaustic, is should damage occur, which can happen to any painting, it can often be repaired by gently re-fusing the damaged area.

-To see examples of my encaustic work, click here, or go to my Frequently Asked Questions page for more information.
+To see examples of my encaustic work, click here, or go to my Frequently Asked Questions page for lots more information.